communote-github-user/psyphant.github.io/doc/user_functions_write_notes.md

 _Figure "Send a note via e-mail"_

-If you receive an email with a notification about a new note you can also use the answer function of your email programm.
+If you receive an email with a notification about a new note you can also use the answer function of your email program.
 Communote will transfer your answer into a regular Communote note.
 Answer will remain within a discussion and the topic remains the same.

 Important: Don't change the address or the subject headline of the email!

 **If you would like to send a note from you mailaccount, the following conditions apply:**

-*   You need to have a **valid user's account** for the communote system.
+*   You need to have a **valid user's account** for the Communote system.
 *   You need to write from the email address that is **connected to your Communote user's account**
-*   The subject headline is import if there is only a systemwide mail address.
+*   The subject headline is import if there is only a system-wide mail address.
 If there is a specific address for your topic, the headline will not be in use.
 *   If you want to answer to a note, you need to use the **reply function.** Otherwise there will be a new note, not an answer.

 ## 2.1.7 Direct Messages

 Direct messages are private messages between two or more users.
 They are only visible to the author and the addressee(s) and can be written as a response to another note or as a new note, but it has to be marked as a direct message within the note and it must be addressed to one or more specific users.

 Again there are two options for marking a note as a direct message.
 You can either mark it directly in the message by starting the note with a d (for direct message) followed by a space and then followed by the mentioning of the addressee (@user).
 If you are addressing more than one user, they must be separated by an empty space (Figure "Direct Messages").
-The other way is again in the options: Below the input field of the users that you wold like to notify is a field "send as direct note".
+The other way is again in the options: Below the input field of the users that you would like to notify is a field "send as direct note".
 If you check that field, your message will be send as direct note.

 ![](images/editor_dm.png)

-_Figure "Direct Messages": Mark a test as a direct message_
+_Figure "Direct Messages": Mark a note as a direct message_

 If you have write access to a topic, you can directly answer to the note.
 You can now either answer all addressee of the note or only a selection.
 It is not possible to include additional users in an answer to a direct message.

-**If you would like to send a direkt message, the following conditions apply:**
+**If you would like to send a direct message, the following conditions apply:**

 *   A direct message can be edited and erased as long as there is no answer to it yet.
 *   A direct message can be transformed into a "normal" message via editing.